-For a Uniform Transfers to Minor account (UTMA) or Uniform Gifts to Minor account (UGMA) established for the benefit of a minor child, the child is deemed to be the owner of the account, not the person who established the account or the custodian.
-Instead of changing the owner of the account, a successor custodian should be designated to avoid probate of the account if the primary custodian dies before the minor becomes an adult.
+Uniform Transfers to Minor Accounts (UTMAs) or Uniform Gifts to Minor Accounts (UGMAs) are established to benefit a minor child.
+The child is then considered to be the sole owner of the account, rather than the person who established it or any custodian who has been named.
+In this case, a successor custodian should be designated to avoid going before the courts if the primary custodian dies before the minor reaches adulthood.

-While the owner of a life insurance policy can be changed to the Trustee of the insured's Revocable Living Trust without creating any negative income tax consequences, check with your estate planning attorney before taking any action.
+The owner of a life insurance policy can be changed to the trustee of the insured's revocable living trust without suffering any income tax consequences.
+But make sure you check with your estate planning attorney before taking any action.
 Some states don't protect an individual for creditor protection purposes when it comes to a revocable living trust.

-Types of Assets That Can't Go Into a Revocable Trust
+Assets That Don't Belong In a Revocable Trust